 One role of the Lewis & Clark Suicide Prevention Coalition (LCSPC) is to share information from local organizations about suicide prevention and mental health awareness activities available in the County.
-To achieve its goal of endorsing events and other opportunities that use safe messaging on these topics, LCSPC adheres to Safe and Effective Messaging for Suicide Prevention guidelines from the Suicide Prevention Resource Center, as well as an endorsement criteria.
+To achieve its goal of endorsing events and other opportunities that use safe messaging on these topics, LCSPC adheres to endorsement criteria and Safe and Effective Messaging for Suicide Prevention guidelines from the Suicide Prevention Resource Center.

-When LCSPC receives a request to post information to its Facebook page, website or other venue that might indicate endorsement, it will be screened through the process below:
+When LCSPC receives a request to post information to its Facebook page, Instagram, website, or another platform, it will be screened through the process below:

 - Is the Coalition familiar with the content?